davidsword/pseudo-subdomain-network/README.md

 +-----------+-------------+-----------------------------+----------+
 ```

 _Why_?
 Because some hosts do not allow WordPress networks as Subdomain installs, only Subdirectories.
-This plugin helps create a sort of Pseduo Subdomain Network, quickly mapping the new site.
+This plugin helps create a sort of pseudo Subdomain Network, quickly mapping the new site.

 These domains will only work out-of-the box if you've set wild card sub domains, or set the subdomains A records before hand.
 For more information please [see this page](https://codex.wordpress.org/Create_A_Network) or contact your hosting provider.